Manson Family: 1980–present

+Steve "Clem" Grogan, was paroled in 1985.

-In a 1994 conversation with Manson prosecutor Vincent Bugliosi, Catherine Share, a one-time Manson-follower, stated that her testimony in the penalty phase of Manson's trial had been a fabrication intended to save Manson from the gas chamber and that it had been given under Manson's explicit direction.
+In a 1994 conversation with Manson prosecutor Vincent Bugliosi, Catherine Share, a one-time Manson follower, stated that her testimony in the penalty phase of Manson's trial had been a fabrication intended to save Manson from the gas chamber and that it had been given under Manson's explicit direction.
 Share's testimony had introduced the copycat-motive story, which the testimony of the three female defendants echoed and according to which the Tate–LaBianca murders had been Linda Kasabian's idea.
 In a 1997 segment of the tabloid television program Hard Copy, Share implied that her testimony had been given under a Manson threat of physical harm.
 In August 1971, after Manson's trial and sentencing, Share had participated in a violent California retail store robbery, the object of which was the acquisition of weapons to help free Manson.

 In January 1996, a Manson website was established by latter-day Manson follower George Stimson, who was helped by Sandra Good.
 Good had been released from prison in 1985, after serving 10 years of her 15-year sentence for the death threats.

 In a 1998–1999 interview in Seconds magazine, Bobby Beausoleil rejected the view that Manson ordered him to kill Gary Hinman.
 He stated that Manson did come to Hinman's house and slash Hinman with a sword, which he had previously denied in a 1981 interview with Oui magazine.
 Beausoleil stated that when he read about the Tate murders in the newspaper, "I wasn't even sure at that point—really, I had no idea who had done it until Manson's group were actually arrested for it.
 It had only crossed my mind and I had a premonition, perhaps.
 There was some little tickle in my mind that the killings might be connected with them ..."
-In the Oui magazine interview, he had stated, "When the Tate-LaBianca murders happened, I knew who had done it.
+In the Oui magazine interview, he had stated, "When the Tate–LaBianca murders happened, I knew who had done it.
 I was fairly certain."